fotiosb/OTT_Stream_Discoverer/README.md

 📁 Project Structure
 textott-stream-discoverer/
-├── README.md                          ← You are here
+├── README.md
 ├── A_Current_Overview_of_Network_Service_Discovery_Protocols.pdf
-├── utils.sh                           ← Shared functions
+├── utils.sh
 ├── dial-detect.sh
 ├── mdns-detect.sh
 ├── firetv-detect5.sh
 └── (temporary files created at runtime)
+Notes:

+README.md — this file (you are here) utils.sh — shared functions used by all scripts

 ⚠️ Limitations & Known Issues
 Works only on Linux (bash + raw sockets).
 Modern devices using DoH, QUIC, or encrypted DNS hide some domains.
 MITM mode is fragile on networks with ARP inspection or 802.1X.